 I'm often asked about helpful technology resources for dyslexic learners.
-There are some really great things out there, but one of the easiest to implement is an extension called OpenDyslexic.
+There are many awesome resources out there and one of the easiest to start with is an extension called OpenDyslexic.
 This specific font was created to increase readability for readers with dyslexia.

 The overview of the OpenDyslexic extension in the Chrome Web Store explains the reasoning behind the font: